RTEMS/rtems-docs/eng/req/items.rst

     The attribute value shall be a list.
 Each list element shall be a :ref:`SpecTypeBuildLinkStaticLibraryDirective`.

+target
+    The attribute value shall be a :ref:`SpecTypeBuildTarget`.

 use-after
     The attribute value shall be a list.
 Each list element shall be a :ref:`SpecTypeBuildUseAfterDirective`.